 Vet Visits: Every dog taken into the rescue MUST receive a vet exam with one of AZBHR’s approved vets.
-AZBHR covers all pre-approved medical expenses at our approved vets.
+AZBHR covers all pre-approved medical expenses at our approved vets, for any other medical issues that haven’t been pre-approved, expenses may not be covered, instead, it may be beneficial to look into pet insurance from the likes of Pets Best as an example to ensure veterinarian costs are covered.
 The foster home will arrange for a vet exam and any subsequent care with one of the AZBHR approved vets.

 Bio: The bio is the best way to give potential adopter’s the information they need about your foster dog.
 The length and details of the bio will always vary depending on the foster dog.